de-py/Terraform-Ansible-Demo/readme.md

 ## Project Guidelines

-Wherever possible this project will try to use Infrastructure as Code and Native Configuration Management modules to reduce the need for custom scripts.
+Wherever possible this project will try to use infrastructure as code and native configuration management modules to reduce the need for custom scripts.

 # Ideas for machines